sudeepgumaste/SnakePy/README.md

-# SnakePy
-simple snake game created with open-cv library
+Simple snake game coded in python using Open-CV